akazukin5151/koneko/README.md

 * Pass in path to api.download instead of cd-ing into the dir
 * Make sure the diagrams in HACKING.md is up-to-date
-* `image_mode_text_offset` doesn't have a configuration assistant, or fix the cursor position again.
 * Consistent public and private methods and attributes again
 * In-depth usage documentation?